 The same process will occur in the case of a polite sexual offer.
 For example, a speaker wishing to embark on a sexual relationship with his colleague will rule out extreme options such as long stories with no effectiveness in achieving the goal of clarifying his sexual interest in the college, or those with excessively high costs, such as a rude and direct approach: “I want to sleep with you.”

 Other theories from the field of linguistic pragmatics view the politeness mechanism as essentially psychological, contending that politeness is a tool for maintaining stability in relationships with others.
-This premise that politeness helps maintain stability in relationships served as the basis of Penelope Brown and Stephen Levinson’s theory of politeness.
+This premise that politeness helps maintain stability in relationships served as the basis of Penelope Brown and Stephen Levinson’s theory of politeness (1978).
 According to Brown and Levinson, the “face” or personal impression one makes relates to the two basic human needs.
 The first, the “positive face,” reflects an individuals need to have his or her wishes and desires appreciated in a social context.
-In contrast, the second, “negative” face expresses an individual’s need for freedom of action, freedom from imposition, and the right to make one’s own decisions.
+In contrast, the second, “negative” face expresses an individual’s need for freedom of action, freedom from imposition, and the right to make one’s own decisions (p. ?).

 Brown and Levinson’s theory of politeness relies on the assumption that most speech acts inherently threaten either the speaker or the hearer’s sense of face.
 Thus, unrestrained expression of emotions which could embarrass or frighten the hearer constitutes a threat to his or her positive face, since they can suggest that the speaker is indifferent to the needs and wishes of the hearer.
 On the other hand, various offers can constitute a threat to the negative face of the hearer, as they may create pressure on the hearer to accept the action or reject it, and thus limit the hearer’s freedom of action.
 For the speaker too, there are actions which threaten his or her face, such as talking in a way that involves self-humiliation, which constitutes a threat to the positive face of the speaker.
-These “threatening” actions are called “face threatening acts”
+These “threatening” actions are called “face threatening acts” (p. ?).

 According to Brown and Levinson, politeness is therefore not only a necessary component of non-offensive, or non-face threatening communication, but it also serves as a mechanism for addressing problems of positive and negative face.
-When using “positive politeness,” the speaker’s goal is to address the positive face needs of the hearer, and thus enhance the hearer’s positive face, while using “negative politeness” addresses the hearer’s need for freedom of action and freedom from imposition in making his or her own decisions.
+When using “positive politeness,” the speaker’s goal is to address the positive face needs of the hearer, and thus enhance the hearer’s positive face, while using “negative politeness” addresses the hearer’s need for freedom of action and freedom from imposition in making his or her own decisions (p. ?).

-The linguist Geoffrey Leech proposed that most interactions are governed by a politeness principle that is accompanied by conversational maxims that explain how politeness operates in conversational exchanges.
-Among other things, Leech mentions the “agreement maxim,” which means to Minimize the expression of disagreement between one’s self and other; maximize the expression of agreement between one’s self and other, as well as the “tact maxim” which means toMinimize the expression of beliefs which imply cost to other; maximize the expression of beliefs which imply benefit to other.
+The linguist Geoffrey Leech (1983) proposed that most interactions are governed by a politeness principle that is accompanied by conversational maxims that explain how politeness operates in conversational exchanges.
+Among other things, Leech mentions the “agreement maxim,” which means to Minimize the expression of disagreement between one’s self and other; maximize the expression of agreement between one’s self and other, as well as the “tact maxim” which means to minimize the expression of beliefs which imply cost to other; maximize the expression of beliefs which imply benefit to other.